absurdhero/play-pure-maven-plugin/README.rst

 Maven Project Setup (pom.xml)
 ------------------------------

+A bare-bones project can be found at `src/test/resources/play-maven-project <https://github.com/absurdhero/play-pure-maven-plugin/tree/master/src/test/resources/play-maven-project>`_
+This working project uses the recommended Play 2.0 file layout.

-Refer to ``sample_play_project_pom.xml`` for a non-trivial maven example project which works with the recommended Play 2.0 file layout.
+Refer to ``sample_play_project_pom.xml`` for a non-trivial maven example project which works with the Play 2.0 file layout.
 It handles class paths appropriately, sets up the scala compiler, and invokes the play-pure-maven plugin at the right points.
 This sample also shows how to set up jar packaging, provides the ability to start the production server with ``mvn exec:exec``, and shows how to correctly set up code coverage analysis for a typical play project.

-If you are a Maven maven, you can take a look at the relevant additions to the POM:
+If you are a Maven maven, you can take a look at just the essential additions to the POM:

 In the plugins section: